Traditional Tattooing is the Rock of Ages

 Of course, we have lost many a great man, and woman.
 But the point is not who all we have left.
 It is the short cord that binds us to the beginning of tattoo history.
 1891 the American electric tattoo machine was invented.
 The Edo period of Japan started just a couple hundred years before that.
 You could throw a rock and hit our tattoo ancestors.
 They are not that far removed from us.
 We are their grandchildren.
 Their great-great-grandchildren.
 Cap didn’t pass until 1973.
 I was born in 73!
 Paul was there through the ’80s.
 Most recently, the tattoo world lost Rick Walters.
 He taught me how to put on the traditional navy tattoo “pig and rooster”.
 We are closer to these legends than we think.
 We should all make the most of it.
 And honor them while they are here.

 People talk about the present like it is such a big deal.
 Ah man, Instagram, the internet.
 This new type of machine.
 These kid artists get good so fast.
 Ah, my iPad is the best drawing tool, who needs pencils?
-People talk, boast or complain about all this new junk- me included.
+People talk, boast or complain about all this new junk, me included.
 But man, that’s not where it’s at, not at all.
 That stuff is like the Ariana Grande of tattooing man.
 Give me the Hank Williams, give me the Billie Holiday, man.
 I want the real deal.
 And it’s there!
 The big thing is not the cutting edge, it’s the edge that has been sharpened endlessly by these living legends that are still with us.
 Or that have recently passed.
-Or whose ghosts still haunt and control us- those founding fathers who have not been gone all that long at all- take a walk late at night, in a quiet place, and you will feel them… It is they that are still in power.
-It is their spirit which still has dominion over the sacred art of tattooing.
+Or whose ghosts still haunt and control us- those founding fathers who have not been gone all that long at all- take a walk late at night, in a quiet place, and you will feel them.
+It is they that are still in power.
+It is their spirit that still has dominion over the sacred art of tattooing.
 Pop tattooing cannot compromise it.
 It cannot be added to or taken away.
 It is established.
 It is the rock of ages.
 Traditional Tattooing.